devsacti/ITservice/README.md

 (ex) ( (controller.java of JAVA-APP + AWS Linux Server) + mybatis-MySQL ), ...

+* In this case, I assign 'runtime' on Server Boundary

 * javascript(js) is the media point between Front and Back By URL

 # Implementation of WEB-APP